thesecretlab/diary/Steps.md

 2. Open the new model.
 Add a new Entity.
 Call it "Note".
 3. Add an attribute called "text", which is a String.
 4. Add two attributes: "createdDate" and "modifiedDate", both Dates.
+4. Set the Class of the entity to `DYNote`.
 5. Update DYNote.h and DYNote.m to reflect the latest changes.
 Basically, almost all of the code in these files are changed.
+6. Update DYNoteListViewController.m to use DYNoteStorage.